 Contact Arts Advising Services

-This virtual queue allows you to reserve a place in place to meet with one of our staff for in-person assistance.
+- The drop-in queue allows you to reserve a place in line to meet with one of our staff same-day for in-person assistance.

-- Once in the queue, you will be notified of your place in line and how long your wait is to be seen and when to arrive to the office.
+- Once in the queue, you will be notified via text message and/or email of your place in line, your expected wait time and when to arrive to the office.

-- If you cannot find a time or type of appointment for your inquiry, please contact us by email or phone and we can provide further information to assist you.
+- Appointments may be limited.
+If you cannot find a time or type of appointment for your needs, contact us by email or phone and we will assist you.